 - Keep it in a warm, dry place with some direct sun

-There you have it.
+There you have it!
+Have we inspired you to make your own mini terrarium?
 We think these could make a fun Christmas gift too!